 You can begin research in the humanities even as a first year student.

-- Apply for the Humanities Research Intensive .
-This five-day course, taught over spring break, introduces freshmen and sophomores to the excitement of humanities research, while preparing them to develop an independent summer project or to work as a research assistant for a Stanford professor.
-Participants become Humanities Research Intensive Fellows with access to post-program mentorship, opportunities to engage with faculty, and special grants.
+- Apply for the Humanities Research Intensive.
+This five-day course, taught over spring break, introduces first-years and sophomores to the excitement of humanities research, while preparing them to develop an independent summer project or to work as a research assistant for a Stanford professor.
+Participants become Humanities Research Intensive Fellows with access to special grants, post-program mentorship, and opportunities to engage with faculty.

 - Apply to work as a research assistant at the Stanford Humanities Center, a multidisciplinary research institute at Stanford (and the largest campus-based humanities center in the world).

 - VPUE supplies almost 50 programs with funds to hire students as research assistants, including a number of humanities departments and digital humanities programs.
-Look for announcements on department websites, department interest lists, and in the AAD weekly newsletter.
+Look for announcements on department websites, department interest lists, and in the Academic Advising weekly newsletter.